 How many questions are on the exam?

-*There are six additional items noted in the total question count that are simply the transition pages when moving from one Case Study to the next.
+*There are eight additional items noted in the total question count that are simply the transition pages when moving from one section of the exam to the next.

 PRACTICUM Case Studies

 With the Practicum Exam, CIDQ has introduced a digitized means of testing that allows for individual assessment of high-level cognitive functions.
 Differing from the hand drawn Practicum previously offered, the computerized Practicum Exam utilizes case studies to assess a candidate’s ability to synthesis information related to the design process and make a judgement using the resources provided.

-Each Practicum Exam exam consists of three (3) CIDQ case studies: large commercial, small commercial, and multi-family residential and a section of stand-alone questions that are not associated with any of the case studies.
+Each Practicum Exam consists of three (3) CIDQ case studies: large commercial, small commercial, and multi-family residential and a section of stand-alone questions that are not associated with any of the case studies.

-CIDQ case studies include: a project scenario, universal codes, a plan and other resources that might be needed to answer a question correctly.
+CIDQ case studies include: a project plan, building codes, and other resources that might be needed to answer a question.
+For the stand alone questions, no case study reference material will be needed.
+Where appropriate, a building code document may be included as an exhibit.

-Each case study counts for a third of the exam score and the content is aligned with the overall Practicum Exam Blueprint.
-The exam blueprint is created from the latest Practice Analysis, a thorough and vigorous study conducted every five years to ensure the exam accurately reflects the current practice of interior design.
+The Practicum exam blueprint is created from the latest Practice Analysis, a thorough and vigorous study conducted every five years to ensure the exam accurately reflects the current practice of interior design.

-Working through each case study will require an exam candidate to synthesis information, analyze various design documents, and make specific judgements that demonstrate understanding of the tasks and knowledge areas within the exam blueprint which includes the competencies listed under each content area.
+Working through each question will require an exam candidate to synthesis information, analyze various design documents, reference building codes and make specific judgements that demonstrate understanding of the tasks and knowledge areas within the exam blueprint which includes the competencies listed under each content area.

 As with the multiple choice exams, all questions in the Practicum Exam are worth one point and the question must be answered in its entirety.
 No partial credit will be given.